SquareGPS/navixy-api/docs/backend-api/resources/commons/dealer.md

     * `app_color_theme` - [enum](../../getting-started.md#data-types).
 Mobile app color theme code or empty string (for default theme).
     * `tos` - string.
 Terms of service text.
     * `enable_trackers` - boolean.
 If `true`, GPS monitoring interface is available for dealer's users.
-    * `enable_cameras` - boolean.
-If `true`, camera monitoring interface is available for dealer's users.
     * `tracker_model_filter` - object.
 A filter which describes tracker models available for registration.
     * `exclusion` - boolean.
 If `true` models in the `values` will be excluded.
     * `values` - string array.
 If it is empty - all models available.